rileynewton/clj-rbac-client/README.md

 The location of the rbac and activity services are configured with the `rbac-consumer.api-url` and `activity-consumer.api.url` settings respectivetly

-###Activity
+### Activity

 The activity service protocol should be considered temporary and unstable.
-It's unclear to me how well this matches the activityreporting service or how stable that protocol is.
+It's unclear to me how well this matches the activity reporting service or how stable that protocol is.

 ## License